mengzhisuoliu/EpubPressX/README.md

 Fork from https://github.com/haroldtreen/epub-press-clients

 and make some updates:
-- Generate EPUB files locally instead of relying on the server.
+- Faster and more stable: Generate EPUB files locally instead of relying on the server.
 - Fixed some EPUB format issues.
 - Fixed some image position issues.
+- Includes images or not.